How often has it occured that you followed someone else's order, only to find out afterwards that you should have listened to yourself instead?

 It's no surprise that humans have trouble listening to themselves.
 In order to be better at survival, we humans have developed a number of cognitive biases that influence our way of thinking.

-There are two cognitive biases that can explain why it’s so hard to listen to yourself sometimes:
+There are three cognitive biases that can explain why it's so hard to listen to yourself sometimes:

 Studies have shown the impact of these cognitive biases, and the results are clear.
 These biases keep us from listening to ourselves, even when it's obvious that our own judgment is sound.

 In a famous example, researchers showed a room of 7 people a picture of 3 lines.
 The picture clearly showed one line being the longest.
 The researchers asked the group - one by one - which line was the longest.